danhumphrey/ThirtyFour.UI/README.md

 ### WrappedElement
 The `WrappedElement` class provides some convenience properties and methods which are applicable to all elements.

+### CleanWebDriverWait
+The `CleanWebDriverWait` class removes then reapplies the ImplicitWait to ensure that Explict waits are performant.

 ### Form/RadioButton
 The `RadioButton` class provides functionality specific to `input` elements where `type` = `radio`